docker/docs/compose/migrate.md

 Additionally, a new [docker/compose-bin image on Docker Hub](https://hub.docker.com/r/docker/compose-bin){: target="_blank" rel="noopener" class="_"} packages the latest version of Compose V2 for use in multi-stage builds.

-## Can I still use Compose V1 if I really want to?
+## Can I still use Compose V1 if I want to?

 Yes.
 You can still download and install Compose V1 packages, but you won't get support from Docker if anything breaks.

 >**Warning**
 >
-> The final Compose V1 release (v1.29.2) was May 10, 2021.
+> The final Compose V1 release, version 1.29.2, was May 10, 2021.
 These packages haven't received any security updates since then.
 Use at your own risk.
 {: .warning}

 ## Additional Resources